carlossg/glacier-cli/README.md

 ## Command line options

 ```
+ -help                      Show help information
  -output <file_name>        File to save the inventory to.
 Defaults to 'glacier.json'
+ -properties <properties>   Path to an AWSCredentials properties file.
+Defaults to '~/AwsCredentials.properties'
  -queue <queue_name>        SQS queue to use for inventory retrieval.
 Defaults to 'glacier'
  -region <region>           Specify URL as the web service URL to use.
 Defaults to 'us-east-1'
  -topic <topic_name>        SNS topic to use for inventory retrieval.
 Defaults to 'glacier'
 ```

 ## Examples